meltyourface/blank/posts/Gods-of-Time/Seasonal-Deity-Rituals-Guides-for-Connecting-with-Nature-Spirits/index.md

 5. Whisper the name "Hiemalis" thrice, closing the eyes and embracing the chilling energy.
 6. Open the eyes and bear witness to the arrival of the deity, surrounded by a shimmering blizzard.

-Alignment of Celestial Bodies:  During the Winter Solstice, the Earth experiences its longest night, signifying a time of introspection and regeneration.
+**Alignment of Celestial Bodies**:  During the Winter Solstice, the Earth experiences its longest night, signifying a time of introspection and regeneration.
 This celestial event magnifies Hiemalis's power, imparting the divine wisdom of reflection and introspection upon those who invoke their presence.